lucasrodes/instagram-selfcare-analysis/README.md

 ![](results/collage.jpg)
 ## Use the code
 The core code of the project lives in folder [scripts](scripts).
 ### Installation
+Make sure to have [python](https://www.python.org/downloads/) installed.
 ```
-$ python setup.py install
+$ pip install -r requirements.txt
 ```

 ### Prepare the dataset